CosmicDNA/screen-light/README.md

 > [!TIP]
 > Use the `Up` and `Down` arrow keys to change the brightness of the screen light.
 > To achieve a finer brightness control, hold `Shift` when pressing `Up` and `Down`,
+> Press `M` to toggle the mouse cursor movement on and off.